-Tyrosine kinase inhibitors used to treat non-small cell lung cancer include erlotinib and gefitinib.
+Small-molecule tyrosine kinase inhibitors used to treat non-small cell lung cancer include erlotinib and gefitinib.
 They are types of epidermal growth factor receptor (EGFR) tyrosine kinase inhibitors.
-Crizotinib is a type of tyrosine kinase inhibitor that is used to treat non-small cell lung cancer with certain gene changes.

 See Drugs Approved for Non-Small Cell Lung Cancer for more information.